 3. Use an LMS

 Use a learning management system (LMS) such as Hapara.
-Some LMS platforms offer the ability to restrict the programs that can be used or the browsing that can be done during a lesson.
+Some LMS platforms offer the ability to restrict the programs that can be used and browsing that can be done.
 This is a band-aid at best and encourages students to hack out, but offers focused browsing.
 When using an LMS such as Google Classroom, Hapara or Canvas, think of the task involved before implementing it.
 Try to use focused browsing time by setting a timer and giving students a specific amount of time to do a task, or complete an update within the LMS.
 All too often we find that teachers give more time than is needed to complete a task and this is when the mind wanders and students become off task.

 4. Create a Digital Distraction Plan

 A digital distraction plan can also help you manage distractions in your 1 to 1 classroom.
 Start the year off by creating a digital distraction plan with your students.
 Make the time to reflect on how this affects their lives and academics and let them take ownership over it.
 Start with goals, learning targets, and expectations for your classroom and continue the conversation from there.

 The easiest thing you can do to help manage device distraction in your classroom is to lead by example.
 Don’t fool yourself into thinking your business is more important than your students’.
 Try to resist the temptation to check email, check your own messages, or search off-topic, so your students see that you’re respecting their time in the classroom as well.

 6. Be an interesting teacher and create meaningful learning experiences and make them forget their phone